Go paper-free

 In Wales, the Nest scheme helps lower income families make their homes more energy-efficient and better at saving water.

-Home Energy Scotland offers grants of up to £7,500 for energy-saving home improvements, like heating and insulation through the Warmer Homes Scotland programme.
+Home Energy Scotland offers grants worth up to £10,000 for energy-saving home improvements, like heating and insulation through the Warmer Homes Scotland programme.

 The scheme is funded by the Scottish Government to carry out improvements, such as wall and loft insulation, draught proofing, new boilers, and renewable energy projects with the aim of making homes warmer and cutting domestic energy bills.